undergroundwires/CEH-in-bullet-points/chapters/06-system-hacking/escalating-privileges.md

 #### OS X applications dynamic library vulnerability

 - **Behavior**: OS X looks for dynamic libraries (`dylib`) in multiple directories when loading them.
-- **Vulnerability**: Injecting malicious `dylibs` into one of the primary directories, which will then be loaded instead of the original one.
+- **Vulnerability**: Injecting malicious `dylib`s into one of the primary directories, which will then be loaded instead of the original one.

 #### Launch Daemon